jumpyvi/kerneless/README.md

 https://ubuntu.com/kernel

 Right now this is on the pre-release of Resolute Racoon, it will follow the current LTS release when Resolute is released.

-Zram does not work right now, add `systemd.zram=0` to systemd-boot for now.

 ----------